(CNN) -- Rescue efforts were starting Tuesday night at a mine in northern Mexico where 14 workers were trapped after an explosion, authorities said.

-Authorities waited until toxic gases dissipated enough to allow rescuers to begin exploring the mine's tunnels, the state-run Notimex news agency reported.
+A local civil protection official said toxic gases had dissipated enough to allow rescuers to begin exploring the mine's tunnels, the state-run Notimex news agency reported.

-Lozano took a critical tone in a Twitter post as rescue operations began, saying "having a minor working here" was a "fault of the owner of this 'mine.'"
+Lozano took a critical tone in another Twitter post, as rescue operations began, saying "having a minor working here" was a "fault of the owner of this 'mine.'"

-The mine had only been operating for 20 days and had 25 workers who were not unionized, Lozano said.
+Lozano said the mine had only been operating for 20 days and had 25 workers who were not unionized.

 The owner of the mine is a company known as Binsa, the statement from Mexico's attorney general's office said.

-The mine contains a shaft that is 60 meters (197 feet) deep, Sabinas Mayor Jesus Montemayor Garza said.
+The shaft at the mine is 60 meters (197 feet) deep, he said.

 Sabinas is in the coal production center of Mexico and has a museum dedicated to the history of coal mining.